google-parfait/tensorflow-federated/CONTRIBUTING.md

     non-determinism can lead to Checkpoint-incompatible graphs.
 Furthermore, TFF type signatures constructed from unordered dictionaries may also mismatch as their entries are permuted.

+### TFF-Learning-specific Guidelines

+* While not a requirement, in our examples we use the conventions that metrics and counters associated with a `tff.learning.Model` are named using `lower_with_under` style, as with Python identifiers.